wordplaydev/wordplay/LANGUAGE.md

 ```

 Inputs must conform to the types defined in a function's definition.
 (We'll talk more about how to define functions later).

+#### _evaluation_

+Evaluation expressions first evaluate their function value, and if one was not found, then generate a value exception, halting the program.
+Next, they evaluate their inputs, in reading order.
+If required inputs were not provided, a value exception is generated and the program halts.
+If an input is not of the required type, then a type exception is generated and the program halts.
+Otherwise, a new evaluation is added to the evaluator's evaluation stack, the inputs are bound to all of the names given in the function's binds, and the function's expression is evaluated in the context of the new evaluation scope.
+After the function's expression is done evaluating, then the evaluation finishes evaluating, evaluating to the value of the evaluated function.

 ### Binary Evaluate